 In Hope and Help for your Nerves, Dr. Claire Weekes describes first fear and second fear.

 First fear is our reaction to a trigger, flooding the body with adrenaline.
-That white-hot flame of panic spreads from our middle to our chest, up the spine, down the arms and legs, to the tips of our toes.
+A white-hot flame of panic spreads from our middle to our chest, up the spine, down the arms and legs to the tips of our toes.
 It signals the fight-or-flight response.

 Second fear is caused by the thoughts we tell ourselves, adding more adrenaline to the mix; thoughts that start with “what if” and “oh my goodness!”
 They feed our anxiety, leading to “nervous illness.”

 The good news is that adrenaline is short-lived.
-We can nip our anxiety symptoms in the bud if we take deep breaths, face the fear, tell ourselves this too will pass, and don’t add second fear to first.
+We can nip our anxiety symptoms in the bud if we take deep breaths, face the fear, tell ourselves this too will pass, and don’t add second fear.

-I was answering the phone on the tenth floor of a law firm, my first afternoon on the job as a temporary receptionist for Kelly Girl Services (back in the day), when Mother Nature decided to give the high-rise a good firm shake.
-The massive jolt and rolling waves dislodged the lawyers from their offices, and they scrambled for the hallway.
+I was answering the phone on the tenth floor of a law firm, my first afternoon on the job as a temporary receptionist, when Mother Nature decided to give the high-rise a good firm shake.
+The massive jolt and rolling waves dislodged the lawyers from their offices.
+They scrambled for the hallway.

-I stood up, told the person on the phone that we were having an earthquake, then ditched the receiver and lurched down the hall, cramming myself into the elevator along with everyone else.
-The building was swaying from side to side like some out-of-control carnival ride, and our flight instincts sent us straight into an upright coffin for twelve.
+I shot to my feet, told the person on the phone we were having an earthquake, ditched the receiver and lurched down the hall, cramming myself into the elevator with everyone else.
+The building swayed from side to side like some out-of-control carnival ride, and our flight instincts sent us straight into an upright coffin for twelve.
 Clearly, we were not thinking clearly.